sendgrid/wordpress/readme.txt

 == Changelog ==

+= 1.6.9 =
+* Add categories in headers, add errror message on statistics page if API key is not having permissions = 1.6.8 =
+* Update api_key validation
 = 1.6.7 =
 * Ability to use email templates, fix category statistics, display sender test form if we only have sending errors = 1.6.6 =